Democratic Sen. Sherrod Brown: If Stacey Abrams doesn't win Georgia, Republicans 'stole it'

 Brown, who called on officials to count all ballots in Georgia and Florida, two states where high-profile contests remain unsettled, said the GOP "can't win elections" fairly because there are "way more of us than there are of them."

-"They win elections by redistricting and reapportionment and voter suppression and all the ways they try to scare people, particularly people of color," Brown, who is considering a 2020 presidential bid, added.
+"They win elections by redistricting and reapportionment and voter suppression and all the ways they try to scare people, particularly people of color," added Brown, who is considering a 2020 presidential bid.

 Sherrod Brown lays out areas of focus for DemsNov.
 12, 201806:47